jasara/php-amzn-selling-partner-api/README.md

 We also maintain an updated fork of the old Amazon MWS API for Laravel: https://github.com/keithbrink/amazon-mws-laravel

+# Documentation

+This README provides some basic details about the package; detailed documentation is available at: https://phpspa.com/docs/getting-started/

 # Installation

 You can use Composer to install this package in your projects: